GoogleCloudPlatform/community/tutorials/cbt-import-csv.md

 Note: The first column will always be used as the row key.

-**Note**: If you see an error stating that "Unable to get application default credentials.", this means that you likely need to set up application credentials as outlined [here](https://cloud.google.com/docs/authentication/production).
-And if you are setting up a custom service account, be sure to assign the necessary roles for this job.
-For testing purposes you can use Bigtable Administrator, Dataflow Admin, and Storage Admin.
+**Note**: If you see an error saying "Unable to get application default credentials.", this means that you likely need to set up application credentials as outlined [here](https://cloud.google.com/docs/authentication/production).
+If you are setting up a custom service account, be sure to assign the necessary roles for this job.
+For testing purposes, you can use Bigtable Administrator, Dataflow Admin, and Storage Admin.

 ### Monitor your job